redis/node-redis/README.md

 You can also use discrete parameters, UNIX sockets, and even TLS to connect.
 Details can be found in the [client configuration guide](./docs/client-configuration.md).

+To check if the the client is connected and ready to send commands, use `client.isReady` which returns a boolean. `client.isOpen` is also available.
+This returns `true` when the client's underlying socket is open, and `false` when it isn't (for example when the client is still connecting or reconnecting after a network error).

 ### Redis Commands

 There is built-in support for all of the [out-of-the-box Redis commands](https://redis.io/commands).
 They are exposed using the raw Redis command names (`HSET`, `HGETALL`, etc.) and a friendlier camel-cased version (`hSet`, `hGetAll`, etc.):